intel/nauta/docs/user-guide/actions/launch.md

 |`EXPERIMENT-NAME` | Yes | Experiment name

 A user can pass one or more names of experiments separated with spaces.
-If an experiment that should be displayed in TensorBoard belongs to a current user, the user has to give only its name.
+If an experiment that should be displayed in TensorBoard belongs to a current user, the user has to give only the name.
 If this experiment is owned by another user, the name of an experiment should be preceded with a name of this second user in the following format: `username/experiment-name`